32 Best Combat Knives & Military Fighting Knives (2023 Edition)

 Sheath Material: N/A

 You aren’t always in a situation where you can have a full combat-ready kit on with every piece of gear you would ever need.
-In many cases, you may not be able to carry a large fixed blade combat knife but you still may end up in a hairy situation so the compromise is obvious, a small blade is the way to go.
+In many cases, you may not be able to carry a large fixed-blade combat knife but you still may end up in a hairy situation so the compromise is obvious, a small blade is the way to go.

 The M16 was designed with this idea in mind and encompasses many attributes that a regular pocket knife wouldn’t have.
 First, the knife was designed by Kit Carson who was made famous by the design of the M16.
 The reason why this design is so decorated is due to the automated liner locker and the Carson Flipper opening action.
-The knife is exceptionally fast to deploy and once deployed it is very safe and strong.
-The frame of the knife is slim and light yet ergonomically pleasing and the knife actually comes with a wide array of different blade styles to choose from.

-29. Cold Steel Spartan Folding Knife
+29. Cold Steel Spartan

 Check Price on Amazon